 Requirements for Admission

-- The Certificate accepts current UF graduate students, interns, residents, fellows and other health care professionals.
+- The Certificate accepts current UF graduate students, interns, residents, fellows, and other healthcare professionals.

 - There are no prerequisites.